anshita-21/project-manager/README.md

-# MERN Stack Task Manager Application
+# MERN Stack Project Manager Application

 This is a Task Manager application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to manage tasks, register, and login.